On the Morita invariance of Categorical Enumerative Invariants

 The case $d=3$ is arguably the most interesting case due to its physics interpretation as the partition functions in topological string theory, which was already pointed out by Costello~\cite{Cos2}.
-Combined with a famous theorem~\cite{Bri} of Bridgeland that in complex dimension $3$ birational equivalence implies derived equivalence, our theorem implies that the CEI $F_{g,n}^{\CC,s^{\sf BT}}$'s are also birational invariants.
-This echoes well with related works of Hu-Li-Ruan~\cite{HLR} in symplectic geometry and Maillot-R\"ossler~\cite{MaiRos} in genus one.

-In general the CEI $F_{g,n}^{\CC,s^{\sf BT}}$ are maps, with Hochschild classes as inputs.
-A remarkable property of dimension $d=3$ is that we may obtain actual numbers in $\mathbb{C}$ as invariants.
+In general, the CEI $F_{g,n}^{\CC,\phi,s^{\sf BT}}$ are maps, with Hochschild classes as inputs.
+A remarkable property in dimension $d=3$ is that we may obtain actual numbers.
 Indeed, we may define a complex number